Seed funding or seed capital is a relatively small amount of money that is used to start a business, fund research, or develop a product.

 - Product development: It would not be easy to convince people to invest in a startup without a finished product or an early version of it (prototype).
 Some startup founders may also only need to pitch their ideas to investors, but that rarely works unless the product is radically exceptional.
 For most startups, an actual product and excellent product demo are needed to show investors how it works and what problems it solves.

 Knowing the right time to raise seed funding is essential to get the best results.
 Those listed above are only the general requirements, and they may entail more detailed tasks.
 The bottom line is that the right time to launch seed funding is when the startup can impress investors.

 What Is the Difference between Seed Funding and Angel Investing?

 There is not much difference between seed funding and angel investing, as the terms often overlap.
 After all, angel investors participate in seed funding campaigns, making angel investing part of seed funding.
 However, if there is one difference, it would mainly lie in the stage at which the investment is made.

 Seed funding refers explicitly to the initial funding stage of a business venture.
 At this round, the potential investors are the founders, their families, relatives, and friends.
 As mentioned, angel investors also participate in seed funding.
-The goal of seed funding is to have enough money to hire staff and purchase the necessary office space and equipment.
+The goal of seed funding is to have enough money to hire staff and pay for the necessary office space and equipment.

 Once the business has an established user base and consistent revenue, it can proceed to the Series A round of funding, which aims to expand the user base and product offerings.
 Angel investing still exists at this stage but doesn’t typically go beyond it (i.e., Series B, C, and D).
 As such, angel investing refers to funding beyond the first round and can continue through the Series A round.
 Either way, the pooled money is used to fund the business before it can generate profit.